Starkit-SPL/pose_design/README.md

 3. Select repository folder as path_to_your_ros2_ws/src
 4. Tap open in right bottom corner, then tap trust.
-5. So, if you want to load latest version, ->VCS menu->...->fetch.
+5. So, if you want to load latest version, ->VCS menu->...->fetch->Sync.